jhpohovey/wikipedia-graph-network-analyzer/README.md

 ## NetworkBuilder

 Constructs network graph based on input file.
-Using the following lines you must create the NetworkBuilderObject which stores the data.
-Then to construct the graph you must call constructGraph().
+Using the following lines you must create the NetworkBuilder object which stores the data.
+Then to construct the graph you must call __constructGraph()__.
 To access the graph we recommend storing the graph as a constant reference.

 ```bash
 NetworkBuilder nb (filename);   //stores data